RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/si/si-4.11.md

 ## Control Statement

-Analyze outbound communications traffic at the external interfaces to the system and selected {{ insert: param, si-04.11_odp }} to discover anomalies.
+The organization analyzes outbound communications traffic at the external boundary of the information system and selected {{ insert: param, si-4.11_prm_1 }} to discover anomalies.

+## Control Objective

+Determine if the organization:

+- \[SI-4(11)[1]\] defines interior points within the system (e.g., subnetworks, subsystems) where communications traffic is to be analyzed;

+- \[SI-4(11)[2]\] analyzes outbound communications traffic to discover anomalies at:

+  - \[SI-4(11)[2][a]\] the external boundary of the information system; and
+  - \[SI-4(11)[2][b]\] selected organization-defined interior points within the system.

 ## Control guidance

-Organization-defined interior points include subnetworks and subsystems.
-Anomalies within organizational systems include large file transfers, long-time persistent connections, attempts to access information from unexpected locations, the use of unusual protocols and ports, the use of unmonitored network protocols (e.g., IPv6 usage during IPv4 transition), and attempted communications with suspected malicious external addresses.
+Anomalies within organizational information systems include, for example, large file transfers, long-time persistent connections, unusual protocols and ports in use, and attempted communications with suspected malicious external addresses.

-## Control assessment-objective

-outbound communications traffic at the external interfaces to the system is analyzed to discover anomalies;
-outbound communications traffic at {{ insert: param, si-04.11_odp }} is analyzed to discover anomalies.